TechLabs-Berlin/wt21-pet-match/Blog Post - Pet Match.md

-To find the first pattern we decided on making a correlation analysis.
+To find the first pattern, we decided on making a correlation analysis.
 For that we have chosen the columns which might influence the satisfaction of the adopter and tried to find out if there is any correlation.
-If there would be one or many we must implement the context of the question which is behind of the column in our questionnaire.
+If there would be one or many, we must implement the context of the question of which is behind of the column in our questionnaire.
 We identified a couple of "slight" positive correlations that points out that there are at least small interrelationships.